elexive-com/elexive-calc/resources/ModuleSelector.md

 ## Overview

-The ModuleSelector component is a sophisticated UI element that enables users to select and configure service modules for their EV charging infrastructure.
-It provides an intuitive interface for users to browse, compare, and select from various service options organized into strategic pillars.
+The ModuleSelector component is a sophisticated UI element that enables users to select and configure consulting service modules for their business transformation initiatives.
+It provides an intuitive interface for users to browse, compare, and select from various service options organized into strategic pillars (Transformation, Strategy, and Technology), serving as a critical bridge between the exploration and optimization phases of the customer journey.

+> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

-## Purpose
+## Strategic Purpose

-This component serves as the primary entry point for users to customize their EV charging service package.
-It addresses the fundamental need for users to understand available service offerings and make informed selections based on their specific requirements, timeline, and budget constraints.

-## Technical Implementation
+The ModuleSelector addresses several key customer needs identified in our research:

+1. **Complexity Management**: By organizing consulting modules into meaningful strategic pillars
+2. **Decision Support**: By providing clear comparison between engagement models for each module
+3. **Value Transparency**: By clearly displaying EVC values for each consulting option
+4. **Configuration Control**: By enabling customized selection of a transformation solution

+## Component-Specific Design Decisions

+### Module Card Design

+The module cards represent a key UX decision point, balancing several competing needs:

+1. **Card Structure** - The module presentation layout:
+   - Uses consistent card dimensions for visual harmony
+   - Implements clear visual hierarchy from name to description to options
+   - Provides sufficient information for decision-making without overwhelming
+   - Creates appropriate visual distinction between different modules

+2. **Engagement Model Options** - The dual selection interface:
+   - Clearly distinguishes between Insight Primer and Integrated Execution options
+   - Visually emphasizes the differences in scope, timeline, and EVC values
+   - Implements intuitive toggle behavior for selection
+   - Provides appropriate visual feedback for current selection state

+3. **Pillar Association** - The strategic context indicators:
+   - Uses color coding consistent with ModuleExplorer for pillar association
+   - Incorporates pillar-specific iconography for visual reinforcement
+   - Maintains consistent styling conventions from exploration to selection
+   - Creates clear visual grouping of modules within each pillar

+### Responsive Approach

+The component implements carefully considered responsive behaviors:

+1. **Desktop Experience** - Optimized for precision and comparison:
+   - Presents modules in a tabbed interface with pillars as tab headers
+   - Displays modules in a two-column grid layout for efficient scanning
+   - Uses an optimized UI with more detailed information visibility
+   - Implements hover states and other desktop-specific interactions

+2. **Mobile Experience** - Adapted for touch and limited space:
+   - Converts tabs to a dropdown selector for conserving vertical space
+   - Implements a single-column layout for module cards
+   - Adjusts spacing, font sizes, and interactive elements for touch interactions
+   - Prioritizes the most important information in the constrained view

-### Core Functionality
+## Core Functionality

 1. **Module Organization by Strategic Pillars**
    - Modules are grouped into three strategic pillars: Transformation, Strategy, and Technology
-   - Each pillar represents a distinct approach to EV charging infrastructure development
+   - Each pillar represents a distinct approach to business transformation
    - The component dynamically generates the UI based on the data structure of available modules
+   - Provides intuitive navigation between pillars for efficient exploration

 2. **Dual Engagement Model Selection**
    - For each module, users can select from two distinct engagement models:
      - **Insight Primer**: Fixed-price, fixed-scope engagement (2-4 weeks) for initial direction
      - **Integrated Execution**: Continuous service model using agile methodologies for full implementation
-   - Each engagement option is associated with an EVC (Elexive Value Credit) value representing its cost
+   - Each engagement option is associated with an EVC (Elastic Value Credit) value representing its business value and cost
+   - Provides clear comparison between options for informed decision-making

 3. **Selection State Management**
    - Tracks which modules are selected and which engagement model is chosen for each
    - Maintains selection state via the `selectedModules` and `selectedVariants` props
    - Implements toggling behavior that allows adding/removing modules from selection
+   - Provides clear visual feedback on current selection state

 4. **Module Categorization**
    - Visually distinguishes modules by "Immediate Impact" vs. other categories
    - Applies appropriate styling based on the category to help users prioritize

-### Responsive Design Implementation

-1. **Desktop View**
-   - Presents modules in a tabbed interface with pillars as tab headers
-   - Displays modules in a two-column grid layout
-   - Uses an optimized UI with additional spacing and visual elements

-2. **Mobile View**
-   - Converts tabs to a dropdown selector for conserving space
-   - Implements a single-column layout for module cards
-   - Adjusts spacing, font sizes, and interactive elements for touch interactions

-### Visual Feedback Systems

-1. **Selection Indicators**
-   - Selected modules have distinct visual styling with accent borders and background colors
-   - Checkmarks indicate the currently selected engagement model
-   - Hover states provide feedback on interactive elements

-2. **Information Architecture**
-   - Hierarchical display of information:
-     - Module name and icon
-     - Brief heading/tagline
-     - Detailed description
-     - Engagement options with pricing
+   - Maintains consistent categorization from the ModuleExplorer
+   - Supports informed decision-making about transformation priorities

-## Implementation Details
+## Technical Implementation

 ### Props